meule/rul/README.md

 7. Browse http://\<Your Elastic IP\>
 8. You are my hero! -‿-

-OSM and Vmap0 data is from GIS-lab http://gis-lab.info (Thank you guys, you are the best!).
+OpenStreetMap and <a href="http://gis-lab.info/qa/vmap0-about.html">Vmap0</a> data is from GIS-lab http://gis-lab.info (Thank you guys, you are the best!).

 The server stack: PostgreSQL+PostGIS - TileStache - Gunicorn - Nginx.